Here, Alexandra reviews Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge and the Teachings of Plants, by Robin Wall Kimmerer

-Braiding Sweetgrass has been called a “hymn of love to the world” and indeed it is a quietly revolutionary book that calls on its readers to look closer at the natural world, and become part of it, rather than existing outside of it.
+A Braiding Sweetgrass review called it a “hymn of love to the world” and indeed it is a quietly revolutionary book that calls on its readers to look closer at the natural world, and become part of it, rather than existing outside of it.
 Dr. Kimmerer weaves scientific knowledge with ancient indigenous wisdom and the teachings of plants, showing that they needn’t be mutually exclusive.
 She channels her love of the living world, with grief for the living world, into action to care for the land.

 A Favourite Passage…

 “What happens when we truly become native to a place, when we finally make it home?
 What are the stories that lead the way?
 If time does in fact eddy back on itself, maybe the journey of the First Man will provide footsteps to guide the journey of the second.”

 The book, first published in 2013, now has something of a cult following; for many it is their “eco-bible”.
 It speaks to people living in an industrial age who feel a deep longing for connection with nature but don’t know how to access it.
 Many have taken comfort from following one of the basic principles of the book, which is to not to treat nature like a resource, but rather as an “elder relative”.
 This concept, rooted in indigenous philosophy, is radical for the average Westerner but Dr. Kimmerer believes it is vital if we are to save the planet.